Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Acknowledgements

 \section{Acknowledgements}

-SP and GP acknowledges the support of the SNF-FWF ``CardioTwin'' project (no.~214817).
+SP and GP acknowledges the support of the SNF-FWF ``CardioTwin'' project (grant number 214817).
 SP also acknowledges the PRIN-PNRR project no.~P2022N5ZNP and INdAM-GNCS.
 The computational results presented have been achieved in part using the \gls{vsc} (project no.~71138, TG) and the CSCS-Swiss National Supercomputing Centre project no.~s1275 (SP).